jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/TrackPad/README.md

 Preference Pane

-- Provides a system PrefPane which gives you extra control over the TrackPad and mouse functionality...
+- Provides a system PrefPane which gives you extra control over the TrackPad and mouse functionality.

 #